slashtags/welcome/README.md

 # welcome

-This org is in progress of migrating from github.com/synonymdev - if you can't find the correct repo, check there too!
+This org is in progress of migrating from https://github.com/synonymdev

+If you can't find the correct repo, check there too!